Studies Show Non-Surgical Spinal Decompression Provides Relief Quickly

 How Non-Surgical Spinal Decompression Works

-Spinal decompression therapy runs approximately 20-30 minutes.
-Some patients may feel initial discomfort but that can immediately be addressed as we adjust pressure, position, or even duration of treatment.
+Our spinal decompression therapy sessions run approximately 20-30 minutes long.
+If you feel any discomfort, we can immediately address it by adjusting pressure, position, or even duration of treatment.
 Other than that, it’s a gentle, painless therapy that is often the answer to eliminating many patients’ back pain.

 Get Back Pain and Headache Relief in Plantation